-For the year ended December 31, 2023, net cash provided by operating activities totaled approximately \$1.7 million, compared with cash used by operating activities of approximately \$9.0 million for the prior year.
-Cash provided by operating activities for the year was primarily related to an increase in deferred revenues, a decrease in accounts receivable and depreciation and amortization, which were partially offset by decreases in accounts payable, increases in inventories, and the net loss.
+For the year ended December 31, 2024, net cash provided by operating activities totaled approximately \$11.4 million, compared with cash provided by operating activities of approximately \$1.7 million for the prior year.
+Cash provided by operating activities for 2024 was primarily related to net income, a decrease in inventories, an increase in deferred revenues, an increase in accrued other expenses and other current liabilities and depreciation and amortization, which were partially offset by a decrease in accounts payable, increases in prepaid expenses and other current assets and capitalized product development costs.

-For 2023, we had a net loss of \$2.2 million, compared with net loss of approximately \$1.6 million for the prior year.
-Net inventories increased during the year ended December 31, 2023, by approximately \$2.4 million, compared with an increase of approximately \$5.1 million for the prior year.
-The increase was primarily attributable to material for new product introductions as well as extended supply-chain lead times on certain components encountered in 2022.
-Accounts receivable decreased approximately \$2.7 million during the year ended December 31, 2023, primarily due to the timing of sales that were consummated later in the year in 2022 that had not yet completed their collection cycle.
-For the same period last year, accounts receivable increased approximately \$2.4 million.
-Accounts payable for the year ended December 31, 2023, decreased approximately \$3.1 million, compared with an increase of approximately \$7.0 million for the prior year, primarily due to the timing of purchases and longer lead times for materials from suppliers in 2022.
-Depreciation and amortization totaled approximately \$1.6 million for the year ended December 31, 2023, compared with approximately \$1.4 million for the prior year.
+For 2024, we had a net income of \$8.4 million, compared with net loss of approximately \$2.2 million for the prior year.
+Net inventories decreased during the year ended December 31, 2024, by approximately \$5.9 million, compared with an increase of approximately \$2.4 million for the year 2023.
+The decrease was primarily attributable to reductions in work in progress and raw materials related to the transition of production to East West Manufacturing, LLC.
+Accounts payable for the year ended December 31, 2024, decreased approximately \$3.5 million, compared with a decrease of approximately \$3.1 million for the year 2023, primarily due to the reduction in purchases of materials for production in 2024.
+Prepaid expenses and other current assets increased \$3.0 million compared to an increase of \$0.3 million for the year 2023.
+The increase is primarily due to a contractual deposit payment to East West Manufacturing LLC as a result of the transition of the production of our products.
+Capitalization of product development costs for 2024 were \$1.3 million, related to the development of the BKR multi-band mobile product.
+Accounts receivable decreased approximately \$0.4 million during the year ended December 31, 2024, primarily attributed to increased collections compared to the prior year.
+For the same period last year, accounts receivable decreased approximately \$2.7 million.
+Depreciation and amortization totaled approximately \$1.7 million for the year ended December 31, 2024, compared with approximately \$1.6 million for the year 2023.
 Depreciation and amortization are primarily related to manufacturing and engineering equipment.

-Cash used in investing activities for the year ended December 31, 2023, totaled approximately \$2.1 million, primarily for manufacturing and engineering related equipment.
-For the prior year, cash used in investing activities totaled approximately \$1.8 million, primarily for purchases of engineering and manufacturing related equipment.
+Cash used in investing activities for the year ended December 31, 2024, totaled approximately \$1.2 million, primarily for manufacturing and engineering related equipment.
+For the year 2023, cash used in investing activities totaled approximately \$2.1 million, primarily for purchases of engineering and manufacturing related equipment.

-For the year ended December 31, 2023, cash of approximately \$2.0 million was provided by financing activities.
-During the year, we received proceeds of approximately \$74.9 million from the IPSA with Alterna Capital Solutions LLC described below.
-This was partially offset by credit facility repayments of \$74.4 million and loan repayments of approximately \$535.
-For the prior year, we received proceeds of approximately \$9.7 million from our IPSA revolving credit facility with Alterna Capital Solutions, LLC and the Credit Agreement with JPMC described below, that was partially offset by credit facility repayments of \$5.3 and loan repayments of approximately \$277,000.
-We discontinued the quarterly dividend program in 2023 and used cash of approximately \$2.0 million to pay quarterly dividends for the year ended December 31, 2022.
+For the year ended December 31, 2024, cash of approximately \$6.6 million was used in financing activities.
+During the year, we received proceeds of approximately \$46.4 million from the IPSA with Alterna Capital Solutions, LLC described below.
+This was offset by credit facility repayments of \$52.9 million and equipment loan repayments of approximately \$71,000.
+For the year 2023, we received proceeds of approximately \$74.9 million from our IPSA revolving credit facility with Alterna Capital Solutions, LLC described below, that was partially offset by credit facility repayments of \$74.4 million and note payable repayments of approximately \$535,000.